OuOSama/Bot-Discord-Basic/readme.md

 ## About The Project

-This is Basic for Discord Chat bot
+This is My first discord chat bot

 <!-- GETTING STARTED -->